Luos-io/Documentation/docs/tools/freertos.md

         }
     }

-First we included files we need to call FreeRTOS and luos APIs.
-Then we created three structures : **LuosTask_attributes**, **ButtonTask_attributes** and **LedTask_attributes**.
+First, we included files we need to call FreeRTOS and Luos APIs.
+Then we created three structures: **LuosTask_attributes**, **ButtonTask_attributes** and **LedTask_attributes**.
 Those structures are used by FreeRTOS to configure **heap** size and **priority** for each task.

 Here we have three tasks:
-- luos task: it's used to manage message passing between services
+- luos task: it's used to manage the messages passing between services
-- button task: it's used to read the blue button state present on the nucleo board and send a message to led service
+- button task: it's used to read the blue button's state present on the nucleo board and send a message to the led service
-- led task: it's used to receive the message from button service and turn ON / OFF the led.
+- led task: it's used to receive the messages from button service and turn ON / OFF the LED.

-Those tasks are initialized in **MX_FREERTOS_Init()** with the **osThreadNew()** routine.
+These tasks are initialized in **MX_FREERTOS_Init()** with the **osThreadNew()** routine.
 Notice that we called **Luos_Init()**, **Button_Init()** and **Led_Init()** just before creating threads.

-Here we created three threads for two services because the first one is dedicated to handle **luos** platform.
-The three threads have the **same priority** and that's important because the scheduler will place them in the same **queue**, running one after the other.
+We've created three threads for two services because the first one is dedicated to handle **luos** platform.
+The three threads have the *same priority* and that's important because the scheduler will place them in the *same queue*, running one after the other.

-One last thing, in each **task** routine, we call the service loop then we **yield** to the next threads.
+One last thing, in each *task* routine, we call the service loop then we *yield* to the next threads.
 Indeed, FreeRTOS scheduler can be called in preemptive or cooperative mode.
 The timer 7 will call it each 1 millisecond, but this implies that you will switch from one thread to the other at this period.
 This can be way too slow for most applications and we can improve the reactivity of the system by calling **taskYield** after each service loop routine.

 ## Test your project

 Now you can build your project in VSCode and load your project in the nucleo board.
-Once the board is flashed, push the button and you should see the green led turned ON: FreeRTOS is running luos and your services.
+Once the board is flashed, push the button and you should see the green LED turn on: FreeRTOS is now running Luos and your services.

 You can use this project to develop your application: to create a new service, add the code in the **lib/** folder and instanciate it by creating a new task in **freertos.c**.

 ## Main advantages

 From a FreeRTOS developer point of view, Luos brought you APIs to develop distributed applications with ease:
-    - develop each application in a service
+- Develop each application in a service,
-    - manage messages between services through luos API
+- manage messages between services through luos API, and
-    - manage and monitor your network with our Saas tools
+- manage and monitor your network with our SaaS tools.

 From a Luos developer point of view, FreeRTOS can help to manage services scheduling to comply with hard real-time constraints.